Daethyra/Build-RAGAI/src/llm_utilikit/LangChain/Chatbots/Memory-Backend/README.md

-# This is a basic guide on how to use the ChromaMemory component to store chat history and retrieve answers to questions from the conversation history.
+# Integratable ChromaMemory to store chat history and retrieve answers to questions from the conversation history.
+A simple way to add memory to an AI-powered Python application.

+## Usage Guide

 ### 1. Import the ChromaMemory class from the chroma_memory module: